JeremyDuncan/LEARN-Academy-Foxtrot-Git/README.md

-# THis is a test file to verify Git Integration
+# This is a test file to verify Git Integration

 ## Important Git Commands: